Oscars academy expels Cosby and Polanski

 What did Polanski do?

-The unlawful sex case against director Polanski has dragged on for more than 40 years.
+The unlawful sex case against Polanski, now aged 84, has dragged on for more than 40 years.

-Polanski admitted unlawful sex with a minor in 1977 and served 42 days in prison, but later fled the US over concern that a plea bargain deal would be scrapped.
+Polanski admitted unlawful sex with Samantha Geimer, who was a minor in 1977, and served 42 days in prison, but later fled the US over concern that a plea bargain deal would be scrapped.

 He has French and Polish citizenship, and has evaded various extradition attempts by US authorities.